-That time I went to Paris for a week in college and the one afternoon we had some free time to enjoy a small outdoor french cafe where we had cocktails and I had the most delicious crepe with roasted duck inside.
+That time I went to Paris for a week in college and the one afternoon we had some free time to enjoy a small outdoor French cafe where we had cocktails and I had the most delicious crepe with roasted duck inside.
 I have never felt so relaxed and poised at the same time.
 It’s a moment I’ll never forget (probably my favorite of the entire trip) and yet I long to have that feeling back again.
 What about having that every summer night in the backyard?
 The problem is…I have an outdated patio set…that needed a rustic makeover!

 This post contains affiliate links that I make a small commission from with no added cost to your purchase.

 Our rustic gathering all began with 2 sets of $0 wood shutters that we created from some old fence wood.
 The wood just helped warm up the white siding and created a dramatic look to our very boring windows.
-That was just a start for this girl who loves rustic design I had an entire plan to update our very outdated patio table that was a hand-me-down that was definitely not speaking to my style.
-The one good thing it was gray, but than I decided I had to have a black and white striped umbrella (which no longer worked with the gray and white striped chairs) so that had set the entire tone to the outside space.
+That was just a start for this girl who loves rustic design I had an entire plan to update our very outdated outdoor furniture patio table that was a hand-me-down that was definitely not speaking to my style.
+The one good thing it was gray, but then I decided I had to have a black and white striped umbrella (which no longer worked with the gray and white striped chairs) so that had set the entire tone to the outside space.

-MATERIALS FOR SPRAY PAINTING
+MATERIALS FOR SPRAY PAINTING OUTDOOR FURNITURE

-Before you tackle spray painting your exterior furniture, be sure to chip away any peeling paint and clean up the surface.
+Before you tackle spray painting your outdoor furniture, be sure to chip away any peeling paint and clean up the surface.
 I had a ton of chipping on the table frame and I had to pick and choose which areas to pick off and the rest I just went over lightly with a brillo pad.
 I can not be sure that the paint will not peel off, but since the surface area was in pretty bad condition I could not take off the paint from the entire table.
-Fortunately the chairs were in better condition and I did not have to chip away too much.
+Fortunately, the chairs were in better condition and I did not have to chip away too much.
 I used the spackle knife to help lift some of the chipping paint away easily.

 I did take a before and after photo of the spray paint, but somehow it never stored in my memory card, so I have no photos to share the comparison of the before and after with the paint.